vrodgom/statmorph/docs/description.rst

 In addition, almost all of the parameters used in the calculation of the morphological diagnostics can be specified by the user as keyword arguments, although it is recommended to leave the default values alone.
+An exception might be the ``cutout_extent`` parameter, which specifies the extent of the region (as a multiple of the size of the appropriate segment in the segmentation map) used by statmorph to perform the morphological measurements.
+Since the segmentation map is user-defined, in some cases it makes sense to increase the value of ``cutout_extent`` from 2.5 (the default) to 5 or 10, depending on the sensitivity of the original segmentation map.

 For a complete list of keyword arguments, please see the `API Reference <api.html>`_.